 Charting a Course for Your Content Plan

 It happens all the time.
 The meeting you just attended generated four compelling ideas that do not feature in your quarterly plan.
 The sales team called you this morning for an updated series of pull sheets.
-The influencer you reached out to you last week actually got back in touch and is available for a phone interview tomorrow.
+The influencer you reached out to you last week actually got back in touch and is available for a video interview tomorrow.

 Content creates a momentum of its own, and can easily become an endless swirl of ideas and requests.
-To avoid being overwhelmed by it, you need to harness it.
+Before you know it, the whirlpool has drawn you in.
+To avoid being overwhelmed by the options, you need to harness them to your advantage.

 Content Discipline